abcdesktopio/docs/opsdocs/docs/2.0/setup/kubernetes_abcdesktop.md

 ![abcdesktop main screen login pending](../../setup/img/kubernetes-setup-login-anonymous.pending.png)

 Few seconds later, processes are ready to run.
-You should see the abcdesktop main screen, with only one application **File Manager**.
+You should see the abcdesktop main screen.

 ![abcdesktop main screen ready](../../setup/img/kubernetes-setup-login-anonymous.done.png)

 Great you have installed abcdesktop.io in Kubernetes mode.
 You just need a web browser to reach your web workspace.
-It' now time to add some container applications.
+It' now time to add some applications.
-Read the chapter add kubernetes contain
+Read the chapter add kubernetes container

 ### Troubleshoot
-All kubernetes resources can be inspected to get more informations.
+All resources can be inspected to get more informations.

 First list elements you want to verify, in the following case, we will inspect pods :